-- Study the functions and principles of management - Learn the application of the principles in an organization
+- Enable the students to study the evolution of Management - Study the functions and principles of management - Learn the application of the principles in an organization.

 UNIT I INTRODUCTION TO MANAGEMENT AND ORGANIZATIONS 9

 Management - Science or Art - Manager Vs Entrepreneur - types of managers - Engineers as Managers.
 Evolution of Management - Scientific, human relations, system and contingency approaches - Types of Business organization - Sole proprietorship, partnership, company-public and private sector enterprises - Organization culture and Environment - Current issues and future trends in Management; Industry 4.0 - Engineering management in modern business.